Libra (novel): Reception

 A more moderately positive review appeared in Kirkus Reviews, where the reviewer wrote that "DeLillo mars the book a little with overly portentous intellectual meditations (by one of the CIA operatives) on the nature of plots--murderous or fictional--and by Jack Ruby's hopelessly awkward Jewish-gangster manner of speaking.
 But these are flaw-specks in a book that is genuinely dread-filled--a story that everyone knows he doesn't really know, and which DeLillo worries, and prods, and deepens with sure artistry."

 Merle Rubin of The Christian Science Monitor stated, "DeLillo is deft enough at blending fact and fiction - at weaving many of the numberless known clues into a plausible narrative soaked in evocative atmosphere.
 Yet he cannot muster the Dostoyevskian depth and resonance that sometimes enable a writer to present a fiction more compelling than the real event that inspired it."

+Norman Mailer was a great admirer of Libra and said that the book had inspired him to write Oswald's Tale, his 1995 biography of Oswald.

-In 2007, Oswald was described in New York as DeLillo’s greatest character.
+In 2007, Oswald was described in New York as DeLillo's greatest character.
 In a 2008 retrospective, Troy Jollimore argued, "In his imaginative and sympathetic portrait of Oswald, of Jack Ruby, of Win Everett and Larry Parmenter and the other conspirators, DeLillo displays a deep understanding of how history really works, how much of it is accidental, unintended."
-In 2018, Jeff Somers wrote, “The Kennedy assassination is an event DeLillo might have invented if it hadn’t actually happened. [...]
-Sometimes this one is overshadowed by other titles, but arguably it and White Noise are DeLillo’s masterworks.”
+In 2018, Jeffrey Somers wrote, "The Kennedy assassination is an event DeLillo might have invented if it hadn't actually happened. [...]
+Sometimes this one is overshadowed by other titles, but arguably it and White Noise are DeLillo's masterworks."

+Awards and impact

+Libra was awarded the inaugural Irish Times International Fiction Prize, as well as a nomination for the 1988 National Book Award for Fiction.

+James Ellroy mentioned Libra as an inspiration for his novel American Tabloid, another take on the causes of the assassination.